mongodb/specifications/source/auth/auth.rst

 	SERVICE_REALM
 		Drivers MAY allow the user to specify a different realm for the service.
 This might be necessary to support cross-realm authentication where the user exists in one realm and the service in another.

+	SERVICE_HOST
+		Drivers MAY allow the user to specify a different host for the service.
+This is stored in the service principal name instead of the standard host name.
+This is generally used for cases where the initial role is being created from localhost but the actual service host would differ.

 Hostname Canonicalization
 `````````````````````````